Statement of Solidarity

 The Fine Arts Department expresses solidarity with the students participating in the #FordHall2015 protest, with their supporters and with our colleagues in AAAS and throughout the University.
 We share the commitment to make Brandeis a more diverse, inclusive, and intellectually dynamic place, and admire the determination of the protesters to bring about positive change.
 We concur with the goals of broadening the curriculum and cultivating a more diverse student body and faculty.
 As artists and scholars of art we recognize the unique power of art to challenge the status quo and enact social change, and thus feel a profound connection with our intrepid students.
 We hope that the administration devises concrete actions toward both immediate and long term remedies that enable Brandeis University to fulfill its social justice mission.

 Welcome to the Fine Arts Department

-The Department of Fine Arts invites students to experience art as both scholarship and a process of creation.
-By uniting artistic excellence with intellectual inquiry, we affirm the importance of a broad education in preparing our students for creative participation in a changing society.
-The department offers programs in studio art and the history of art for undergraduates, and our post-baccalaureate program in studio art is recognized as one of the finest in the country.
+The Department of Fine Arts welcomes students to experience art through scholarship and as a process of creation.
+By uniting intellectual inquiry with artist excellence, we affirm the importance of a broad education and prepare our students for creative participation in a changing society.
+Our programs include: